 That said, here are the main social networks with the most action:

 There are scores of additional networks but these are the most frequented and your best bet for getting noticed.

 How Much Time?

 Unless you have a job as a social media marketer like me, you're not going to be sitting around all day commenting and whatnot on all of your networks.
-And even then, I do not watch or read every comment that all of my followers or fans make - I just don't have that kind of time or patience.
-But I do check at least 3 or 4 times a day to read and respond to customer comments or to post content.
+And even then, I do not watch or read every comment that all of my followers or fans make—I just don't have that kind of time or patience.
+But I do check at least three or four times a day to read and respond to customer comments or to post content.

-What to Do in Your 10 to 15 Minutes a Day
+What to Do With Your 10 to 15 Minutes a Day

 Post your blog/article links on Twitter, Facebook, Pinterest, Google+, and LinkedIn for best coverage.
 Write creative and clever headlines that grab people's attention and draws them to your article.

 When I have an article to share, I generally post it more than once over time, but only once that day.
 You want to be engaging but not too pushy.
 Your fans and followers get it—you wrote something that you want them to read.
 They see your message designed to spark some interest and excitement and they see your link.
 Let them come to you.

 And don't be afraid to ask for a little help from friends and family.
 Recruit a few supportive social soldiers to share your posts/tweets with their network.
 Before you know, you'll start developing your own community of people who begin to look forward to reading your latest post!